 Key messages

-Fisheries are important to Canada’s economy and society, with a number of valuable stocks being shared with one or a number of other countries (transboundary stocks).
+Fisheries are important to Canada’s economy and society, with a number of valuable stocks being shared with one or more countries (transboundary stocks).

 Current and projected increases in ocean temperatures and changes in ocean chemistry are expected to alter the distribution and relative abundance of many marine species, with most projected to migrate poleward.

-Existing fisheries management and governance structures are largely predicated on the assumption that marine resources remain broadly static through time.
+Existing fisheries management and governance structures are largely predicated on past dynamics and the assumption that marine resources remain broadly static through time.
 Current treaties are therefore ill-equipped to address fisheries governance issues and conflicts resulting from climate-related shifts and associated altered catch potential in transboundary marine resources.

 Uncertainty is pervasive across future ecological projections, social dynamics arising out of climate-related shifting stocks and the development of governance mechanisms to meaningfully and equitably address these.

-Future (or renegotiated) management frameworks will need to plan for variability and uncertainty, by building greater more flexibility and adaptive capacity in the governance system including through mechanisms such as capacity adjustment, responsive catch limits, and the facilitation of gear switching or the provision of alternative livelihoods for fishers.
+Future (or renegotiated) transboundary fisheries management frameworks will need to plan for variability and uncertainty, by building greater more flexibility and adaptive capacity in the governance system, including mechanisms such as capacity adjustment, dynamic catch limits, and the facilitation of gear switching or the provision of alternative livelihoods for fishers.

 Fish and shellfish have vital nutritional, economic, cultural and spiritual value for First Nations.
 Their communities are therefore highly vulnerable to projected cumulative effects of climate change and will need to be considered fairly in future negotiations.
 First Nations have traditional knowledge that can effectively support adaptation to climate-induced changes.

+Tradeoffs.
+It is likely that managers’/policy makers will be faced with decisions that will come with tradeoffs.
+Clear objectives (e.g. food security, profits, jobs) would help make better decisions.

 Main text (to be subsetted under each key message in the final text version)